Sigma Corporation: Lenses

 Sony NEX-5 with Sigma 30mm F2.8 EX DN lens.

-Sigma makes autofocus lenses for the Sigma SA, Canon EF, Nikon F, Fujifilm X, Minolta/Sony α, Pentax K and Four Thirds lens mounts.
+Sigma makes autofocus lenses for the Sigma SA, Canon EF and RF, Nikon F and Z, Fujifilm X, Minolta/Sony α and E, Pentax K, Leica L, Four Thirds, and Micro Four Thirds lens mounts.
 Each lens may not be available in all mounts, and may lack certain features (such as HSM) on certain mounts.

 In August 2013, Sigma announced that starting the following month, it would offer a mount conversion service for its newest "Global Vision" lenses—those with either an "A" (Art), "C" (Contemporary), or "S" (Sport) as part of their model name.
 For a cost that varies with lens and market—from $80 to $250 in the U.S., not including shipping costs—owners can send their lenses to their local Sigma company, which in turn sends them to Japan for mount replacement, including calibration and optimization for the new camera system.
 Lenses designed for DSLRs can be converted to Canon EF, Nikon F, Pentax K, Sigma SA, or Sony A mounts; those designed for MILCs can be converted to Micro Four Thirds or Sony E-mount.